 Shifting left involves testing earlier in the development process instead of saving it until the very end.
 This strategy can save money and time while reducing or even eliminating bugs.
 This is a strategy that originally emerged back in 2001 is becoming increasingly popular among development teams today.

 The shift-left strategy isn’t just for software testing.
 As it turns out, shifting left can also be applied to security and audit teams as well.

 Much like software testing, security isn’t typically applied until the final stages of software development.
 This makes it very difficult to catch and fix fundamental issues and vulnerabilities that are hiding in the code.
 Security has traditionally been kept separate from software development, but that process is now starting to change.

-Security can now be built directly into the CI/CD pipeline, making it possible to catch problems long before applications goes to market.
-By embracing this strategy, security can become an ongoing dialogue during development between Cloud, Identity and Access Management (IAM), DevOps, and Security teams — instead of something that’s merely tacked on at the end of the process.
+Security can now be built directly into the CI/CD pipeline, making it possible to catch problems long before applications go to market.
+By embracing this strategy, security can become an ongoing dialogue during development between Cloud, Identity and Access Management (IAM), DevOps, DevSecOps, and Security teams — instead of something that’s merely tacked on at the end of the process.
 Think of this as a holistic approach to security — not a last-minute fix.

 There are virtually no drawbacks to using a shift-left security model.
 In fact, resisting this strategy only opens the door to countless risks that are easily avoidable.